Picking a Hue: Interior Color Schemes You’ll Never Get Tired Of

-- Utilize the color wheel to help you determine which paint colors will complement each other to create a cohesive interior paint color scheme.
+- To create cohesive interior color schemes, utilize the color wheel to help determine which paint colors will complement each other.

 - Considering the saturation, lightness and temperature of paint colors is also important when choosing a color scheme.
 Too much of each will result in high intensity that may be overwhelming.